CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 SELECT * FROM TT_Translate('public', 'sourceexample', 'public', 'translate');
 ```

 # Adding custom helper functions
+* Additional helper functions can be written in PL/PGSQL and must obey the following conventions:
+  * Validation functions must return boolean.
+  * All helper functions should raise an exception when any parameter (other than the source value) is null or of an invalid type.
+  * All helper functions should have a variant minimally accepting a text source value.
+  * All helper functions should test for NULL and return FALSE when the the source value is NULL.
+  * No helper function should be implemented as VARIADIC accepting an arbitrary number of parameters.
+If an arbitrary number of parameters must be supported, it should be supported as list of value passed as a text value separated by a comma or a semicolon.

 # Known issues
 1. Single quotes in the translation file are not allowed